HubertLongshanks/FLIGHT_PLANNING/ReadMe.md

 # Whats In Here
 This is a small sample of some project documents spanning data processing and flightline planning tasks.
 We **DO NOT** include our full data pipeline - you probably do not want to download ~1TB of LiDAR data.
 If you have interest in the processing files email Hugh - hal20a@fsu.edu

 We include the class definition as well as a sample script used to generate flight lines.
-If canvas allows - we will also include a sample DSM so you can run the workflow.
+We also include a sample DSM so you can run the workflow.
 If you are on MacOS, note that multiprocessing in Jupyter Notebooks can often have issues.
 We reccomend running this in a Linux environment.
 We used Ubuntu 22.xx.

 If you would like to download a sample DSM (if you do not see a .tif file here), we host a sample DSM on an AWS S3 compatible service provided by Digital Ocean.
 You can download it using the following command:
 ```sh